iainhouston/bradford-abbas.uk/README.md

 --tags=drupal
 ```

-This doesn't provision the live server, it does just those tasks - with `tags: ['drupal']` - required to update the Drupal core and contributed modules together with the SSL key and certificates when we need any of these updated.
+This doesn't re-provision the live server, it does just those tasks - with `tags: ['drupal']` - required to update the following:

-Development: How to provision the development site on Mac
+-  Drupal core and contributed modules (via `composer.json`)
+-  Our SSL key and certificate
+-  Drupal configuration changes (but not a live `drush cim`)

+when any of these have been updated on the local development site.

+Development:
 ===============

 I used Jeff Geerling's Drupal-VM to create a local Drupal server per his [tutorial](https://www.jeffgeerling.com/blog/2017/soup-nuts-using-drupal-vm-build-local-and-prod).

-Just a few notes:
+Just a few notes to expand on Jeff's excellent directions:

-Development setup
+Provisioning the development site
 -----------------

 I do my development on a Mac but Jeff describes [here](http://docs.drupalvm.com/en/latest/getting-started/installation-windows/) how its done on a Windows 10 machine.

-The notes in this section add my experience to Jeff's directions.

-1. Local environment at this time:
+1. **Required software** Local environment at this time:

     ```
     python --version #==> Python 2.7.14